-Shannon concluded his 12-year tenure as NFPA president in June 2014 with an exceptional record of advocacy to reduce fire loss.
-Under his leadership, NFPA has considerably advanced its mission of fire safety, better protecting the general public and members of the fire service.
+Under Shannon's leadership, NFPA considerably advanced its mission of fire safety, better protecting the general public and members of the fire service.

 Shannon spearheaded the Coalition for Fire-Safe Cigarettes, which quickly led to every state passing legislation requiring that cigarettes meet a specific fire safety standard.
 In collaboration with the fire service and others, this initiative will save hundreds of lives including the lives of firefighters who are at risk every time they respond to a cigarette related fire.